rramo012/boldgrid-editor/readme.txt

-=== BoldGrid Editor ===
+=== Post and Page Builder ===
 Contributors: rramo012, imh_brad, joemoto, timph
 Tags: drag and drop, tinymce, editor
 Requires at least: 4.4
-Tested up to: 4.8.1
+Tested up to: 4.8.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BoldGrid Editor is a standalone plugin which adds functionality to the existing TinyMCE Editor.
+Post and Page Builder is a standalone plugin which adds functionality to the existing TinyMCE Editor.

 == Description ==

-BoldGrid Editor is a standalone plugin which adds functionality to the existing TinyMCE Editor used in the WordPress page and post editor.
+Post and Page Builder is a standalone plugin which adds functionality to the existing TinyMCE Editor used in the WordPress page and post editor.

 == Requirements ==